 City Council Place 2

-Ben was born in Ennis, Texas, on April 23, 1940, and raised on a farm and ranch in southern Ellis County.
+Mr. Goodwyn was born in Ennis, Texas, on April 23, 1940, and raised on a farm and ranch in southern Ellis County.
 His family has been in Ellis County for over 150 years.
-He graduated from Ennis High School and attended college at Texas A&M University where he graduated in 1962 with a degree in general business
+After graduating from Ennis High School, he attended Texas A&M University, receiving a degree in general business in 1962.

-In the months that followed, Lt.
-Goodwyn's company engaged the enemy in eight major combat operations but primarily operated out of combat patrol bases some five miles south of the Chu Lai airbase.
-The company under Lt.
-Goodwyn's direction killed approximately 350 of the enemy while sustaining 16 Marines killed in action and 110 Marines wounded.
+In the following months, Lt.
+Goodwyn's company engaged the enemy in eight major combat operations but primarily operated out of combat patrol bases five miles south of the Chu Lai airbase.
+Under Lt.
+Goodwyn's direction, the company killed approximately 350 of the enemy while sustaining 16 Marines killed in action and 110 wounded.

-Ben has four children, three daughters and a son, and four granddaughters.
+Ben has four children, three daughters, a son, and four granddaughters.